cscw2015/maverick/Interim/Interim.md

 ####Cuparla

-- Number of socio-tech  projects are coming on a timely manner to improve the city council administration in terms of effective communication by following the below level of practices:
-	1. the need of technology for support is analysed
+In 1995, a number of socio-tech projects were coming on a timely manner to improve the city council administration (in terms of effective communication).
+In the example of Cuparla, the developers first assessed the need of technology for support.
+After completing this analysis, they developed this system and then implemented it in specific municipal organizations to serve their particular need.
-	2. then the system is developed
-	3. then the system is implemented in the organization to serve the particular need.

 Cuparla was only adopted by a few smaller city councils in Germany, and the literature about it is limited to 5 articles, all by the same author.
-However, it is a case study in an early adoption of a comprehensive software suite by city council, and the reasons behind it are relevant to our research.
+However, it is a case study in an early adoption of a comprehensive software suite by city council, hence its relevance to our research.

 #####Creating Cuparla

-- Detailed analysis of Stuttgart city council work revealed certain characteristics
+Cuparla was initially developed for the city of Stuttgart, Germany.
+A Detailed analysis of Stuttgart city council work revealed certain characteristics of the city council's work:
-	- Any time any place support to council members was required since they didn't have fixed office locations to prepare for city-hall meetings.
+- Any software required to support council members needed to have functionality supporting the "any time, any place" style of meeting.
+This was required as council members did not have fixed office locations to prepare for city hall meetings.
-	- Council members collaborate and behave differently in different contexts.
-Informal and open within their party groups and were more controlled and formal in official council meetings.
+- The council members collaborated and behaved differently in different contexts.
+When in their respective political party groups, council members tended to be more informal and open with regards to communication.
+In official council meetings, they were more controlled and more formal.
-	- No proper structure was followed in communication; each member had right to initiate and involve other members of the administration in any order
+- There was no inherent structure to be followed for communication.
+Each member of the city council had the right to initiate communication and they had the right to involve members of the administration in any order.
-	- Minimal computer usage within council itself
-- Objectives of the Cuparla Project:
-	- To bring effectiveness and flexibility in the work of the councils.
-	- To have more access to information by council members
-	- To reduce communication barriers between council and administration and within the council.
-- Cuparla was launched at the end of 1995 in the Stuttgart city council.
-- By the fall 1997, alomost every city council member were using this system.

-#####Methodology used in developing Cuparla

-- Detailed analysis of council work was done using Needs Driven Analysis(NDA).
-NDA is suitable to concurrently design software and intervene in an organization in a large group environment.
-- Need for group support was found which served the basis for the Cuparla design.
-- Implementation of the design within the council was done as a preliminary level.
+- At the time, there was minimal computer usage within the council itself.

-- After few months, the analysis of the Cuparla usage was performed in two cycles:
-	- In first cycle, the Cuparla was tested by 11 city council members
-		- results obtained from them are then used to do second analysis, design, implementation and evaluation phase
-	- In the second cycle, this software was tested on 55 or 56 active city council members
-- By the end of the second cycle ,a field test of Cuparla was performed on the small city of Kornwestheim.
--  To determine the effectiveness of the tool [5]
+Given all this information, the developers for Cuparla aimed to satisfy three objectives.
+Firstly, they sought to bring effectiveness and flexibility in the work of the councils.
+Secondly, they wanted to provide more access to information for the council members.
+Finally, they aimed to reduce communication barriers between the council members and administration within the council.
+The software suite was launched at the end of 1995 in Stuttgart, and by fall 1997, almost every city council member was using the system.

 #####Cuparla Software Design

-- designed with aim to support political entities
-- supports functions such as information, communication, coordination, collaboration
-- Based on the city council actual work procedure, the design consist of rooms, shown in figure below:
-	- private room - where the council member works at home
-	- party room - where council member collaborates with their party colleagues
-	- room for committee meetings
-	- room for work groups
-	- private post office
-	- library for filed information
-- Documents created in private room can be shared by placing in the room they wish to share in [6]
+Cuparla was designed with the aim to support political entities.
+The following figure is a screenshot of the software suite's main page.
+As shown by the picture, this software supported many functions, including "information, communication, coordination, and collaboration."
+[6]

 <p align="center">
 <img src="https://github.com/cscw2015/maverick/blob/master/Interim/cuparla.jpg">
 </p>

+The design of this software was based on the city council's actual work procedure of using distinct *rooms* for different purposes.
+Each room had its own set of supported functions.
+Below is a partial listing of the functions supported by each room:
+- **Private Room** - Here, the council member works at home.
+This function is intended for an individual's work.
+- **Parliamentary Party** - Using this function, a council member has the opportunity to collaborate with their party colleagues.
+- **Committees** - This function lets council members collaborate between parties on particular committee issues.
+- **Library** - This function allowed any council member to have access to previously filed information.

+Any documents created in private rooms could be shared by placing them in the room that the user wished to share the document with.
+While this type of software design seems trivial and archaic by today's software standards, it was a historical landmark for the field of CSCW in government as there are few, if any, documented software suites that were developed for particular municipalities.
+Cuparla was one of the pioneers in the field of specialized government software.

+#####Methodology used in developing Cuparla

+To properly evaluate the Stuttgart city council, a detailed analysis of council work was done using Needs Driven Analysis(NDA).
+NDA is suitable to concurrently design software and intervene in an organization in a large group environment.
+This type of analysis identified the need for group support, which then served as the basis for the design of Cuparla.
+An initial design was implemented within the council, and the developers allowed for a few months of usage before analyzing the usage and effectiveness of the software.

+Two analysis and development cycles were used to develop Cuparla.
+In the first cycle, Cuparla was tested by 11 city council members.
+The results obtained from this initial wave were then used to do a second analysis, design, implementation and evaluation phase.
+This second software cycle was tested on 55 of 56 active city council members.
+By the end of the second cycle, a field test of Cuparla was performed on the small city of Kornwestheim, in order to determine the effectiveness of the tool in a different environment [5].

 ##### Evaluation of Cuparla

-- Cuparla was evaluated on five sets of criteria and four levels of aggregation[7]:
-	- Cost
-	- Time
-	- Quality
-	- Flexibility
-	- Human Situation, further evaluated on: Individual, Group, Process Organization
-- criteria and levels of aggregation aligned to create a 4x5 matrix, shown below
+Evaluation of cuparla was done on five sets of criteria and four levels of aggregation [7].
+The criteria used to evaluate Cuparla were **cost, time, quality, flexilbility,** and **human situation**.
+The four levels of aggregation used to distinct the user groups involved were the **individual**, the **group**, the **process**, and the **organization**.
+As seen in the following figure, these criteria were aligned to create a 4x5 matrix for easier evaluation.
+Any notes made in the evaluation were attributed only to the lowest applicable level.
+For instance, the costs of a server would be attributed to the **group** as that is the lowest level in direct need of the server, whereas a PC in an office is attributed to the **individual** level.

 <p align="center">
 <img src="https://github.com/cscw2015/maverick/blob/master/Interim/Evaluation of Curparla.png">
 </p>

-- any notes made in eval were attributed only to lowest applicable level
-	- e.g. costs of server are attributed to **group**, PC in office is attributed to individual **user**
-	- seems to be an effort to reduce redundancy in data from evaluation
+Using a matrix of this sort seemed to be an effot to reduce the redundancy in data from the evaluation.
+We will not be using such a method in our study to evaluate software, as our study is more exploratory than evaluatory.

 ####E-government